startup-systems/one-and-done/README.md

 * You need to [reload nginx configuration](http://nginx.org/en/docs/beginners_guide.html#control) after you modify it for the changes to be picked up.
 * The [vagrant-address](https://github.com/mkuzmin/vagrant-address) plugin is useful for getting the IP address of your VM.

+## Too easy?

+If you get the above working locally:

+1. Try using Vagrant to deploy the site to AWS
+1. Run the site in a Docker container

 ## Discussion questions

 * What is the point of this exercise?